Failure rates and reliability of AC variable speed drives

 Most reputable manufacturers track customer returns data closely and have targets for continuing improvement, as well as processes for detecting and reacting to any increase in the return rate.
 The actual return rates are commercially sensitive and manufacturers are understandably reluctant to reveal them.
 Control Techniques will supply long-term field failure rate data on special request.

-Field failures and “No Fault Found” (NFF)
+Field failures and “no fault found” (NFF)

 Any equipment manufacturer has the experience that a certain proportion of customer returned products are found to be working correctly when tested.
 If they track return rates in order to improve their manufacturing quality then they will ignore the NFFs because they are irrelevant to manufacturing.
 In terms of customer satisfaction and perceived reliability the NFFs may be important.
 They mean that the product failed to meet customer expectations.
 Somewhere along the line there was a mismatch of the real requirements with the real capabilities.